Mieszko I

-He was the first Christian ruler of Poland, but he continued the policies of both his father and grandfather, who initiated the process of creation of the Polish state.
-Through both alliances and military force, Mieszko extended ongoing Polish conquests and early in his reign subjugated Kuyavia and probably Gdańsk Pomerania and Masovia.
-For most of his reign, Mieszko I was involved in warfare for the control of Western Pomerania and eventually conquered it up to the vicinity of the lower Oder river.
-During the last years of his life, he fought the Bohemian state and won Silesia and Lesser Poland.
-He is sometimes called the "Clovis of Poland" for his role in the founding of Christian Poland.
+According to existing sources, Mieszko I was a potent politician, a talented military leader and a charismatic ruler.
+Through both alliances and military force, he extended ongoing Polish conquests.
+Early in his reign, he subjugated Kuyavia and likely Gdańsk Pomerania and Masovia.
+For most of his reign, Mieszko I waged war for control of Western Pomerania.
+He eventually annexed it to the vicinity of the lower Oder River.
+His internal reforms were aimed at expanding and improving the so-called war monarchy system.
+During the last years of his life, he fought the Bohemian state and captured Silesia and lands now constituting Lesser Poland.